 Nevertheless, for completeness, here are the details.
 The train departs from a choice of Exchange Street Station in Buffalo or Depew Station (10 miles east of Buffalo) and drops you at Niagara Falls Station, New York State.
 There is one train a day (around 3 p.m) that will take you to Niagara Falls in Canada from Buffalo.
 You can book Amtrak Tickets in advance.
 Doing the journey in reverse, you’ll need to book on ViaRail (Canadian Rail Network).
 If you enjoy a train journey, check out my guide to How to Get From New York To Washington DC.

-Getting to Niagara Falls by car is going to be the easiest and quickest option.
+Getting there by car is going to be the easiest and quickest option.
 The drive takes around 35-40 minutes from the airport and around 25 minutes from Downtown Buffalo.
 If you have your own car, check out my Google Map below for directions to the Niagara Visitor center as well as other useful points of interest.
 For GPS on Google Maps, head to Niagara Visitor Center Parking Lot 1.

 Cost: around $80 per day rental; around $100 Rideshare | Time: Approx 25 minutes from Downtown Buffalo; 40 minutes from Buffalo Airport.